WojciechMula/sse-popcount/README.rst

 Subdirectory **original** contains code from 2008 --- it is 32-bit and GCC-centric.
-The **root directory** contains fresh C++11 code, written with intrinsics and tested on 64-bit machine.
+The **root directory** contains fresh C++11 code, written with intrinsics and tested on 64-bit machines.

 There are two programs: